deep-rnd/restful-http/_posts/2020-06-28-royfielding_dissertation_chapter5.md

    2. incrementally identifies and applies constraints to the elements of the system.
    3. restraint and an understanding od system context.

+* * *

+## Deriving REST

-### The Null Style
+1. Null Style
    * Simple an empty set of constraints
    * A system which has no distinguishable boundaries between components.
+2. Client Server
+   * Seperation of Concern
+   *
+3. Stateless
+4. Cache
+5. Uniform Interface
+6. Layered System
+7. Code On Demand